Year Six

 P.E

-P.E will be taught this half-term by Miss Handel which will be on Tuesdays (not the first week back).
+P.E will be taught this half-term by Mr Williams which will be on Mondays.
 Please ensure that children come to school dressed in their PE kit.
 We will aim to be outside, weather dependent, so please make sure that your child is suitable dressed.

 Reading